Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 Are Shima Enaga Birds Endangered?

-Shima Enaga bird Japanese snow fairy bird are not currently considered endangered.
+Shima Enaga Japanese snow fairy bird are not currently considered endangered.
 These small, fluffy birds with distinctive long tails are common in parts of Japan.

 What Makes Shima Enaga Birds Unique?